cboursnell/crb-blast/README.md

    --evalue, -e <f>:   e-value cut off for BLAST.
 Format 1e-5 (default: 1.0e-05) --threads, -h <i>:   number of threads to run BLAST with (default: 1) --output, -o <s>:   output file as tsv
+        --split, -s:   split the fasta files into chunks and run multiple blast jobs and then combine them.
          --help, -l:   Show this message
 ```